barriosjorge/gmt_docs/src/SWC_architecture/operations/quality_monitoring.rst

     via visualization displays that summarize the status of various subsystems.
     The QMS, however, can access data telemetry (data that are time-stamped) from subsystems indicating the overall states of their devices and components.
-Different types of data processing (Section 10.3.3.11) are involved in monitoring telemetry.
+Different types of data processing
+    (:ref:`data_processing_system`) are involved in monitoring telemetry.
 Most information deemed healthy will simply be recorded into archive without further processing.
 For time variable and operationally useful or sensitive data such as telemetry for telescope pointing, device temperature, wind speed, seeing profile, etc., the data will be further processed or analyzed to produce visualization or other useful information.
 The QMS may then compare the results against nominal baselines or trajectories that are established for each device or for the observatory.
-Information on wind gust and direction may, for example, be integrated graphically into the observational situation awareness display (Figure 10-46).
-In unusual situations, large drifts in telescope pointing over time may trigger warnings that get logged for further analysis by the daytime engineering crew.
+Information on wind gust and direction may, for example, be integrated graphically into the observational situation awareness display (:numref:`Figure %s
+    <all_sky_camera>`).
+In unusual situations, large drifts in telescope
+    pointing over time may trigger warnings that get logged for further analysis by the daytime engineering crew.
 The discovery by the monitoring software that guiding corrections need to be made may trigger warnings to update the telescope pointing model, and allow for temporary adjustments.

     In normal circumstances, monitoring results are time stamped and stored into the database for future reference.
 However, in critical circumstances, the